Hassan1247/Hassan1247.github.io/_posts/2021-01-23-Hello-World.md

 published: true
 ---
 The first post. just testing :)

-I use this [link](https://www.smashingmagazine.com/2014/08/build-blog-jekyll-github-pages/) to create this little blog.
+I used this [link](https://www.smashingmagazine.com/2014/08/build-blog-jekyll-github-pages/) to create this little blog.
 It was helpful.